 The Agile framework offers a flexible approach to product management.

-The Agile framework creates an environment where different teams from the same company can collaborate to achieve common product goals.
-The framework is built upon the principles of the Agile manifesto.
+The Agile framework creates an environment where different team members from the same company, including stakeholders, can collaborate to achieve common product goals.
+The framework is built upon the principles of the Agile Manifesto.

-The model is highly flexible and allows for constant adjustments to be made throughout the production process.
+The model is highly flexible and allows for constant adjustments to be made throughout the product development process.
 This makes the Minimal Viable Process a great framework for enhancing creativity and innovation, which has led to the framework being popular amongst startups.

-The Waterfall Process/Milestone Process framework adopts a linear approach toward product management.
+The Waterfall Process/Milestone Process framework takes a linear approach toward product management.
 It focuses on developing a product systematically from start to finish.

 The Waterfall Process follows a successive pattern of product development, similar to the flow of a waterfall, in the sense that each step is fully completed before the next one begins.